 An evening in this restaurant on the ground floor of an office building begins with a warm welcome followed by seating at one of 14 or so linen-covered tables.
 The unpretentious decor — walls painted a soothing fresco of deeply vibrant hues, each color playing nicely off the other — dovetails with the simplicity of the food.

-The perfect little Italian restaurant near me
+The perfect little Italian restaurant in Fort Lauderdale

 Best of all, every table receives Lapi’s personal service and attention, in a one-man show supported by a small wait staff.
 He keeps the wine list in his head, so give him a rough idea of what you like and he’ll deliver appropriate selections.